Phat-Taupe-Pests/BangazonAPI/README.md

 ### Customers

 * GET You can access a list of all customers by running a Get call to `http://localhost:5000/customer`
 * GET one.
-You can get the information on a single customer by runnning a Get call to `http://localhost:5000/customer/{customerID}`
+You can get the information on a single customer by runnning a Get call to http://localhost:5000/customer/{customerID}.
+This method will return the customer with nested completed orders under the "Orders" property
 >Note you need to have a customers unique ID number to get the correct information
+* GET all customers that have created an order by running Get `http://localhost:5000/customer/?active=true`
+* GET all customers that have NOT created an order by running Get `http://localhost:5000/customer/?active=false`
 * PUT You can update the info on a specific customer by running a Put call to `http://localhost:5000/customer/{customerID}`
     * You must Put the entire changed object, which will include the `customerID`, `firstName`, `lastName`, `dateCreated`, `dateLastInteraction`, and `isActive`.
     * Example: `{"customerID": 1, "firstName": "Svetlana", "lastName": "Smith", "dateCreated": "2017-07-27T00:00:00", "dateLastInteraction": "2017-07-27T00:00:00", "isActive": 1}`